 In today's political economy, largely a result of corporate media, Americans have become more closed minded than ever to new ideas or concepts that challenge their almost "evangelical" assumptions about "American Dream" capitalism and neoliberal economics.
 Ironically, as a result, Americans are living in fear of losing what they are already losing as a result of their media-fostered economic and political ignorance.

-Hence, most Americans have bought into standard and often bogus neoliberal economic theories, in spite of the reality that these theories are now degrading the economic stability of the American middle class (and our democracy).
+Hence, most Americans have bought into the standard and outdated economic theories such as “supply side“ and the elite plunder “trickle down” - in spite of the reality that these theories are now degrading the economic stability of the American middle class (and our democracy).

-Moreover, Americans are continually (and strangely) voting against their own economic interests, apparently buying into the misinformation and disinformation of antiquated free markets concepts served up by big money owned politicians, concepts that are no longer effective in the 21st century.
+Moreover, Americans are continually (and strangely) voting against their own economic interests, apparently buying into the misinformation and disinformation of antiquated free markets concepts served up by the big money donor-owned politicians, concepts that are no longer effective in the 21st century.

-Furthermore, in the minority dominated urban areas we are witnessing a corporate police state environment.
-We are also witnessing the dismantling and the creeping privatizatization of public services in the political theocracies of the neoconfederate southern and rural mid-western states.
+Furthermore, in the minority dominated urban areas we are witnessing a mean-spirited police state environment.
+In those urban areas, where public funding is more necessary, we are also witnessing the dismantling and the creeping privatizatization of public services in the “political theocracies“ of the southern and rural mid-western states.

 A great example of the democratic failings of corporate media (which controls 90% of what is available on our cable TV systems) is the ascendance of Donald Trump, whose bigoted and divisive energy is exploited by corporate media to generate ad revenues, regardless of the effect it has on American civility and political discourse.

-American anger at our failing economic support network is being erroneously directed through a scapegoating xenophobic lens, rather than toward the real problem - our corrupt two-party political system of government and the corporate totalitarian greed that has rigged laws for their benefit and against the average American citizen.
+American anger at our failing economic support network is being erroneously directed through a scapegoating xenophobic lens, rather than toward the real problem - our corrupt two-party political system of government and the corporate greed that has rigged laws for their benefit and against the average American citizen.